arcxp-ce-support/Fusion-Training-User-Stories/README.md

 If you are starting this training from the twelfth user story (task Fusion-12), then follow the steps under "What's next?" on the README file in the (https://github.com/wapopartners/Fusion-Training-User-Stories/blob/fusion-01/README.md)[fusion-01] branch - but checkout from fusion-12 instead.

-After completing `exercise-02` return here and we'll start on the next user story.
+After completing `exercise-02` return here and we'll start on this branch's user story.

-## New User Story
+## Task: User Story 13
 As a user, I would like to use my feature pack for multiple sites within my organization

 ## Guide